Mold in Basement

 White mold, which is most commonly found on foods going bad in your pantry or refrigerator, can also be found on all kinds of water laden materials in your basement.

 Although white mold is not as likely to produce mycotoxins, it is possible and it can also cause negative health effects such as allergic reactions and respiratory issues.
 If you find white mold in the basement, its species classification is probably Aspergillus, Penicillium, or Cladosporium.

-Black mold is one of the most common molds you can find in a basement and is considered the most harmful to human health.
-The main reason for this classification is because black mold releases tiny things called mycotoxins as it grows, which are toxic agents that if ingested can cause a wide range of negative health effects.
-We go into more detail on this in the basement mold health risks later on this page.
+Black mold is one of the most common molds you can find in a basement.
+It releases tiny things called mycotoxins as it grows, which are toxic agents that if ingested, can cause a wide range of negative health effects.

 It is commonly found on basement walls, carpeting, and wood framing.
 Black mold in your basement is something that you want to clean up immediately, whether that is on your own or with the help of professionals.
 This can usually be determined by the severity of the problem.